PS2Sanctuary/Sanctuary.SoeProtocol/README.md

 # Sanctuary.SoeProtocol

 This repository contains reversed engineered documentation, and soon an implementation of, the 'SOE Protocol'.
-It was developed by Sony Online Entertainment as a transport layer for the networking traffic of various games, including Free Realms, H1Z1, Landmark and PlanetSide 2.
+It was developed by Sony Online Entertainment as a UDP transport layer for the networking traffic of various games, including Free Realms, H1Z1, Landmark and PlanetSide 2.

 > **Warning**: the contents of this repository are entirely reverse engineered.
 As such, it may be
 > incomplete and/or incorrect.
 While it is likely applicable to many games that use the SOE protocol,